shouryan01/phaser-typescript-game-template/readme.md

     ├── package.json
 ```

-The contents of this template is the basic [Phaser3 getting started example](http://phaser.io/tutorials/getting-started-phaser3/part5).
+The contents of this template is the basic [Phaser3 Getting Started Example](http://phaser.io/tutorials/getting-started-phaser3/part5).

 This template assumes you will want to organize your code into multiple files and use TypeScript.